 If an American citizen does not meet the requirements to transmit their citizenship to a foreign-born child and have a CRBA issued, there may be another path to citizenship for the child.
 The Child Citizenship Act of 2000 allows certain foreign-born, biological and adopted children of American citizens to acquire American citizenship automatically.

 Please note that the acquisition of U.S. citizenship via the Child Citizenship Act is adjudicated and administered by the U.S. Citizenship and Immigration Service (USCIS).
 Accordingly, we must direct all inquiries for applications under the Child Citizenship Act to the USCIS.
-There is no office for the USCIS in New Zealand, however, their regional office at the U.S. Embassy in Bangkok, Thailand can provide further guidance.
+There is no office for the USCIS in New Zealand, however, filing instructions can be found here.